 Then try it, still as a teacher/student duet, like this -- much more energy in the music!
 (The bass staff shows the left and right hands playing open chords an octave apart.)

-First, have them play, with LH only, C chords all the way through the song -- it will sound just fine to a young musician with C chords only.
+First, have them play, with LH only, C chords all the way through the song -- though the song really needs an F chord as well as the G chord, it will sound just fine to a young musician with C chords only!

-To help them keep time, use a conducting gesture -- a downward movement like a bouncing ball -- to compel a rhythmic response from them.
+To help them keep time, try using a conducting gesture -- a downward movement like a bouncing ball -- to compel a rhythmic response from them.

 After a week or more of playing C chords only while you play the melody, have them play -- again, left hand only -- the F and G chords also, as 4-beat chords.

 Please scroll down the page for the download links.

 Last of all -- this is the most fun -- demonstrate how to play "Left, Right, L, R," with each of the chords.

 Show them the page with chord and slash symbols (or just write on their original sheet...
 I write all over my students' music, usually with colored pens).

 As for players, the slash symbols make it very plain how many times to play the chords.

 They will love playing in this rhythmic fashion with big arm movements, and it is an easy kind of duet for beginners to play together: all chords for one piano player (no note-reading necessary) -- and all melody for the other.